Good Practices in Graduate Education

 Graduate Program Chair & Administrator

-Dr. Behnaam Aazhang & Graduate Program Administrator Angel Forward are available to help students with academic and personal needs.
+Dr. Behnaam Aazhang, the Graduate Program Chair and Angel Forward, the Graduate Program Administrator are available to help students with academic and personal needs.
 Their contact information can be found in the directories on this website.

 Language and Communications:Â cwovc.rice.edu